paulc4/mvc-exceptions/blog.md

 By defining a Java configuration `@Bean`method called `defaultErrorView()` you can return your own error `View` instance. (see `ErrorMvcAutoConfiguration` for more information).

-What if you are already using <code>SimpleMappingExceptionResolver</code> to setup a default error view?
-Simple, make sure the <code>defaultErrorView</code> maps to _/error_ to match the default path expected by Spring Boot.
-In the demo application this corresponds to `http://localhost/error` (when running as a Java application) or `http://localhost/mvc-exceptions/error` (when running as a WAR).
-Make sure you are using Spring Boot version <code>0.5.0.BUILD-SNAPSHOT</code> or later.
-This does _not_ work with milestone
-<code>0.5.0.M5</code> or earlier).
-You can disable Spring boot's error page by setting the property
-`error.whitelabel.enabled` to `false`.
+What if you are already using `SimpleMappingExceptionResolver` to setup a default error view?
+Simple, make sure the `defaultErrorView` maps to _/error_ to match the default path expected by Spring Boot.
+Make sure you are using Spring Boot version `0.5.0.BUILD-SNAPSHOT` or later.
+This does _not_ work with milestone `0.5.0.M5` or earlier).
+You can disable Spring boot's error page by setting the property `error.whitelabel.enabled` to `false`.
 There are examples of setting Spring Boot properties in the constructor of
 <a href="http://github.com/paulc4/mvc-exceptions/blob/master/src/main/java/demo1/main/Main.java">Main</a>

-Note that in the demo the defaultErrorView property of the <code>SimpleMappingExceptionResolver</code> is deliberately set to `defaultErrorPage` so you can see when the handler is generating the error page and when Spring Boot is responsible.
-Normally both would be set to `error`.
+Note that in the demo, the `defaultErrorView` property of the `SimpleMappingExceptionResolver` is deliberately set to `defaultErrorPage` so you can see when the handler is generating the error page and when Spring Boot is responsible.
+Normally _both_ would be set to `error`.

 Also in the demo application I show how to create a support-ready error page with a stack-trace hidden in the HTML source (as a comment).
 Turns out you cannot currently do this with Thymeleaf (next release they say)